Skip to main content

 Fall Crafts and Activities for Kids

-Jump into fall with some colorful homemade style
+Jump into autumn with some colorful homemade style

 Fall is just around the corner!
 As the weather cools and the sun sets a little earlier each day, it’s a great time to settle in with a new project that celebrates the season.
-With so many exciting themes to choose from, kids will get a kick out of these easy fall crafts that feature your favorite autumn icons (minus the pumpkin spice).
-From finger puppets, to fun window displays, to leafy lanterns, you’ll find something to entertain and delight everyone in our great big fall craft round up.
+With so many exciting themes to choose from, kids will get a kick out of these fall craft ideas that feature your favorite autumn icons (minus the pumpkin spice).
+From finger puppets, to fun window displays, to leafy lanterns, you’ll find something to entertain and delight everyone in our great big round up of fall arts and crafts for kids.

 "Hand with felt leaf finger puppets"